jerryfletcher21/clnv/README.md

 To use it without insallation:
 ```
 export CLN_BIN=<lightning-cli-bin>

-clnv <action>
+./clnv --help
 ```

 To install it so that can be used from everywhere.

-Will install scripts in ~/.local/share/clnv and a binary in asdf ~/.local/bin
+Will install scripts in ~/.local/share/clnv and a simple wrapper around clnv that sets CLN_BIN named <name-of-the-script> in ~/.local/bin
 ```
 CLNV_NAME=<name-of-the-script> CLN_BIN=<lightning-cli-bin> make install

+<name-of-the-script> --help
 ```
-Then <name-of-the-script> can be executed from everywhere
+Then <name-of-the-script> can be executed from everywhere (if ~/.local/bin is in your PATH)

 If you have multiple core lightning in the same machine:
 ```
 make install-data
 CLNV_NAME=<name-of-the-first-script> CLN_BIN=<first-lightning-cli-bin> make install-script
 CLNV_NAME=<name-of-the-second-script> CLN_BIN=<second-lightning-cli-bin> make install-script

+<name-of-the-first-script> --help
+<name-of-the-second-script> --help
 ```

+Source completions/clnv.bash-completion in ~/.bashrc

+If the bash completion package is installed there are better completions

 ## License